 The Doctor of Sacred Music is a second level professional degree for persons engaged in parish music ministries as a cantor, director or minister of music, pastoral musician, pastor of worship, organist, etc., or in other contexts in which the individual serves in a sacred music capacity, such as a music missionary.
 Persons who possess a master’s degree in church, liturgical or sacred music, or who have earned a master’s degree in another area of music within which sacred music study was undertaken, are welcome to apply.

 The D.S.M. is designed to enable the candidate to develop a sequence of ten units which will focus on an area of sacred music previously lacking in the candidate’s training, or focus on taking an area of musical expertise to a higher level.
 Students may specialize in a performance area, musical composition, research, parish music administration, or other in-ministry concerns.
 Study for the units may be acquired by attending traditional graduate level courses, by directed study, or through a combination of short-term courses, seminars, workshops, master classes, or private instruction at the institutions of the candidate’s choice.
 The D.S.M.
 Project may take the form of a recital or a lecture-recital, a choral/instrumental performance, the writing of a traditional thesis, the composition and performance of an original work or set of works, or the development of an in-ministry activity based on the student’s particular area of interest and context need.

-This degree is a 36 credit program that may be completed in no less than eighteen months and no more than four years.
+This degree is a 36 credit program that may be completed in no less than eighteen months and no more than three years.

 - 30 credits (10 courses)